dotnet/pinvoke/CONTRIBUTING.md

-Before developing this project in Visual Studio, or after making project or project.json changes, or to recover after Visual Studio executes a package restore, run this command, which is defined at the root of the repo:
+Before developing this project in Visual Studio, or after making project or project.json changes, or to recover after Visual Studio executes a package restore, run this command, which is defined at the root of the repo, from the Visual Studio Developer Command Prompt:

 ```
 .\build -Restore